Schumann Quartett

 Biography

-The Schumann Quartet has reached a stage where anything is possible, because it has dispensed with certainties.
+The Schumann Quartet has reached a stage where anything is possible, because it has let go of certainties

 And the critics approve: “Fire and energy.
 The Schumann Quartet plays staggeringly well [...] without doubt one of the very best formations among today’s abundance of quartets, […] with sparkling virtuosity and a willingness to astonish” (Harald Eggebrecht in Süddeutsche Zeitung).